-When using Xdebug with the built-in PHP server be sure you have the proper configuration in your php.ini file.
+3. Step 3: Ensure you have the proper Xdebug configuration in your php.ini file.
 Will will need at a minimum the following settings:

 xdebug.remote_autostart = 1